nonplayer/hammercrawl/hc_core_player.md

 **Backup Fighter:** Halflings can function as fighters of a sort, when needed.
 Halflings gain a bonus attack die at levels 4, 8, and 12.
 When attacking, a Halfling declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Backup Thief:** Halflings can also function as thieves of a sort, in a pinch.
-They have the following Thief Skills: Lockpicking (DEX), Perception (WIS), Stealth (DEX, with Advantage), Thief-Climbing (STR), and Trap-Finding (INT, with Disadvantage).
+They have the following Thief Skills:

+* Break & Enter (DEX)
+* Climb & Leap (STR, with Disadvantage)
+* Find & Seek (WIS)
+* Hide & Sneak (DEX, with Advantage)
+* Snatch & Grab (DEX)

 These are used as per normal Thief Skill rules.
+Unlike Thieves, Halfling thiefskills do not evolve magically.

 **Often Overlooked:** Unless their actions indicate them to be an obvious threat, or their opponents are otherwise specifically predisposed against them, a halfling is always attacked last.